mmistakes/made-mistakes-jekyll/_posts/paperfaces/2014-01-23-cocoapriest-portrait.md

 image:
   feature: paperfaces-cocoapriest-twitter-lg.jpg
   thumb: paperfaces-cocoapriest-twitter-150.jpg
-tags: [portrait, illustration, paper by 53, blend, sepia, beard]
+tags: [portrait, illustration, Paper by 53, blend, sepia, beard]
 ---

 I merely added a few white highlights to the sunglasses and facial hair stubble, smudged the background, and bam --- instant photo realistic results.
 Looks even more convincing when shrunken down.